estefan3112/koko-aio-slang/README.md

 Please see the Moon Patrol example - you can just duplicate the .slangp preset and rename it with the name of the clone.
 By this, you have an identical configuration for a clone. <br>

-# Initial backdrop support
+# Backdrop support

-The first backdrop presets are uploaded, but in order for them to work, you must create a separate shader directory called koko-aio-backdrops and put the backdrop textures there.
-You also need to manually edit the config.inc file in the shaders subdirectory by uncommenting backdrop support in line #107.
+With latest Github (30 March 2023), backdrop support landed in koko-aio as dynamic option.
+A separate shader repository is no longer required, and I have merged the backdrop presets into koko-aio - this is a great simplification for backdrops.

 # Technical Information

 This fork will remain as closely as possible in line with the main repository, as I frequently update from Upstream.
 Here is a list of deviations from Upstream:
 /shaders/config.inc - line 130: ALLOW_BG_IMAGE_TEXTURE_WRAP_IN_SHADER is enabled so as to allow a different texture wrap for the arcade artwork
-/shaders/config.globals.inc - line 200: BG_IMAGE_WRAP_MODE is hardcoded to	1.0 (wrap to edge) because that's how it should be with this arcade artwork (ending with a black border) koko-aio-backdrops release only:
+/shaders/config.globals.inc - line 200: BG_IMAGE_WRAP_MODE is hardcoded to	1.0 (wrap to edge) because that's how it should be with this arcade artwork (ending with a black border)
+LEGACY no longer required as of 30 March 2023: koko-aio-backdrops release only:
 /shaders/config.inc - line 107: STATIC_SUPPORT_BACKDROP hardcoded to 1.0 (this is why backdrops require a separate koko-aio-backdrops instance)